-Has a relevance test been completed for Equality Impact?
 No - there is no change in the nature of service provision which would provide identical services to the same groups, but with a focus on shopper provision.
-The statutory DaR bus will be unchanged and still available for other trips.
-Did the relevance test conclude a full impact assessment was required?
+The statutory DaR bus will be - unchanged and still available for other trips.
 No - matter will be reviewed through on-going consultation.